GeorgePimpleton/WoF/README.md

 If the phrase is CUFF & SAUSAGE LINKS the hidden phrase block is #### & ####### #####

 Yes, punctuation matters.

+### Notes

+I am an incremental coder, I "creep up" on a finished product by writing/adding/updating small changes to the code base.
+I have an idea what the finished project will be I get there by small steps.